 The first \$2,000 annually of cash gifts by tax-exempt organizations to, or for the benefit of, individuals under age 18 with life-threatening conditions.

+(Public Law 105-369, enacted November 12).
 Payments made under the Ricky Ray Hemophilia Relief Fund Act of 1998.